SacDeNoeuds/extended-guide/guides/building-products/designing-a-resilient-system/1-what-is-technology.md

 You have boring technology like SQL or key-value stores like Redis.
 Tested by time, large communities and good support.

 And you have more esoteric technologies like MongoDB/DynamoDB, BlockChain or ElasticSearch/Algolia in their times.
-Requires to learn new paradigms, potentially only with professional support.<br>
+They require to learn new paradigms, potentially only with professional support.<br>
 NB: I like learning new stuff, but you know what I like better?
 Learning stuff I can re-use.

 **Bottom line**: Data is essential to any project, choose wisely.
 But more importantly, use some kind of "data store" or "repository", whatever you call it as long as it exists.<br>